FransFaase/RawParser/docs/simple_parser.md

-# Straightforward parser
+# Simple parser

-On this page we give a straightforward implementation of a parser for [the grammar](grammar.md).
+On this page we give a straightforward implementation of a simple parser for [the grammar](grammar.md).
 It is a back-tracking parser on a buffer containing the text to be parsed.
+It is not intended as a very efficient implementation, but as a reference implementation of how the grammar should be interpretted.

 ## Text buffer